 Most makeup sits better when applied over a base, but blush flies in the face of this rule.
 “I find that when you wear blush on bare skin, the color pops more,” says Ford.
 He advises going for a cream or liquid blush, as it will blend into the skin much more easily.
 If you do wear a base of foundation or primer, a powder blush tends to work best over the top.
 “Wearing it over a base will bring you a polished, blended look,” says Ford.

-We all have days when our face seems to ‘absorb’ our makeup.
-If you want your look to stay put, use a liquid-formula blush.
+With mask-wearing a reality for some time yet, it’s important that your blush is able to hold up under friction and warmth.
+Not all formulas are up to the task, but if you want your look to stay put, use a liquid formula.
 “They give a super-long-lasting, flushed-from-within look,” explains Ford.
 Suitable for all skin types, from the oiliest to the driest, liquid blush is brilliant for all-day wear, as it doesn’t slip, slide or fuse into your other makeup as many cream or powder blushes can do.

 Which color blush is right for you?

 The whole point of blush is that it puts a little of that lost flush of youth back into your complexion.
 As we age, our skin and lips lose color, which can leave things looking a little lifeless.
 “I always pick out a color that I can see in the undertones of someone’s skin,” says Ford.
+To understand your undertone, pay attention to your skin the next time it naturally flushes – the shade it takes on is your natural coloring.
 “If you have pink undertones, go for a pink or berry shade.
 Complement yellow or golden undertones with warm peach, while darker skin tones will glow in deep plums.”

 Which tools should you use to apply blush?